 The Pacific Northwest Pollution Prevention Resource Center measured the relative greenness of the Seattle Seahawks and the New England Patriots in SustainaBOWL 2015

-PPRC looked at 5 green categories (better categories, I must admit, than ours last year).
+PPRC looked at five green categories (better categories, I must admit, than ours last year).
 Here are the highlights:

 - Energy Use: PPRC gives the slight edge to New England and Gillette Stadium because of strong energy management, their use of clean energy to generate all electricity on game days via the purchase Renewable Energy Credits (RECs), in addition to on-site solar power.
 CenturyLink keeps it close with on site solar generation.